QA-OpenProject/Software-Tester-Career/05-Automation-Testing/01-Selenium/Selenium-Framework-Design-in-Data-Driven-Testing.md

 - Common Methods
 - Wrap up on base classes
 ### 3.4.
 Designing and Building Subclasses for Feature-Specific Pages using inheritance techniques
+### 3.5.
+Encapsulation and using getter/setter methods to retrieve objects from the page object classes
+### 3.6.
+Exception handling and synchronization in page object classes methods
+- Implict exception handling
+- Explicit exception handling
+- Synchronization
+- Try...Catch handling
+### 3.7.
+Table classes
+### 3.4.
+Designing and Building Subclasses for Feature-Specific Pages using inheritance techniques
 ## 4. Defining WebDriver and AppiumDriver Page Object Elements
 ## 5. Building a JSON Data Provider
 ## 6. Developing Data-Driven Test Classes